 Dolly's Angel Delight

 A person ends up in heaven and told in order to receive their wings they have to return to Earth to help a struggling family.
 That sounds like a lot of cliche to me and with "Unlikely Angel" being not only a Christmas movie but also a made for TV movie it is a lot of cliche.
-But for those who are fans of Dolly Parton the cliche filled familiarity of "Unlikely Angel" won't be a bother in fact it adds to the overall enjoyment of this simple Christmas family movie which to put it simply makes you smile.
+But for those who are fans of Dolly Parton the cliche filled familiarity of "Unlikely Angel" won't be a bother, in fact it adds to the overall enjoyment of this simple Christmas family movie which makes you smile.

 Taking Dolly Parton out of the equation for a moment, and that is not an easy thing to do, and what "Unlikely Angel" ends up is just a reworking of a cliche often used in Christmas movies.
 We have an angel, or in this case almost an angel, with a time limit to help a family, the widowed father who works too much, the two children who are a bit agro because of the loss of their mum and their dad never being there, plus of course we are also talking Christmas so throw in a fair few other cliches including romance.
 It's fun but it is nothing in the least bit special as it plays out in an expected manner with little in the way of surprises.